arleyprates/arvore/README.md

 Atualizando esse novo filho com o endereço do No Pai.

+Atualizando o No pai com endereço do filho.

-E atualizando o No pai com endereço do filho.
+E atualizando o No mae com endereço do filho.